nonaghazizadeh/nonaghazizadeh.github.io/_pages/honors.md

 ### A Charitable Initiative (Hand Craft)

-I designed and handcrafted unique bracelets, which I then marketed and sold, managing all aspects of customer interaction.
+Designed and handcrafted unique bracelets, which I then marketed and sold, managing all aspects of customer interaction.
 The funds raised from the sale of these bracelets were donated to a chosen cause.

 *Spring 2016*